 Coronial inquests that have survived can generally be located through the records of the relevant local court house or local police station that have been transferred to the State Records Office.
 Coroner's reports contained in court records often include evidence given by various witnesses along with the verdict reached.

 State Records Office staff at the Enquiry Desk can provide additional information on the range of court related records available from within the State Records Office collection.
-For more information contact us by telephone on (08) 9427 3600, by facsimile on (08) 9427 3368, via email at firstname.lastname@example.org or in person.
+For more information contact us by telephone on (08) 9427 3600, via email at firstname.lastname@example.org or in person.